 Annual company fee

 Bermuda imposes an annual company fee, payable on registration and then every January thereafter.
 The assessable capital is defined as the total of the company’s authorised share capital and its share premium account or the company’s reserve account where the company is a mutual company.
 A mutual company is defined as an insurance or re-insurance company.
-The current rate schedule, which has not changed since 2008, is:
+The current rate schedule is:

 |Assessable capital of the exempted company (BMD)||Annual company fee (BMD)|